smankar/smankar.github.io/_posts/2014-12-10-whose-performance-is-it-anyway.md

 {% include JB/setup %}

-Last month we finished an awesome [vodQA event](http://www.thoughtworks.com/insights/blog/vodqa-shots-pune-roundup) in our Thoughtworks Pune office.
+Last month, we finished an awesome [vodQA event](http://www.thoughtworks.com/insights/blog/vodqa-shots-pune-roundup) in our Thoughtworks Pune office.
 During the event it was encouraging to see a lot of interest in Performance Testing.
-But I was also a bit disappointed to see all of the performance testing discussions tending towards "Load Testing".
+But slightly disappointing to see all of those discussions tending towards "Load Testing".

 "Load Testing" typically gives us insight into server-side performance.
 But there is a lot more to performance testing than just measuring server-side performance.
 Back in 2010 Steve Souders wrote about [frontend SPOF](http://www.stevesouders.com/blog/2010/06/01/frontend-spof/).
 He makes an important observation: